desktop computer with Claim MD website on the screen

 Claim.MD is a clearinghouse – the software used to electronically transmit claims between the provider and the insurance company.

 I use Claim.MD’s Basic Plan which is $25/month + $0.30 per claim transmitted.
-There is also a $100 one-time set-up fee associated with the Basic Plan.
+There is a $100 one-time set-up fee associated with the Basic Plan.
 You can review all their plans here.

 Once you create your Claim.MD account you need to complete Provider Enrollment.
 In other words, add your billing providers.